Belt buckle: Types

 Box-frame buckles are a 20th-century style of military friction buckle, common on webbed belts.
 The box-frame buckle consists of three parts (front, back and post).
-An adjustable captive post sits perpendicular to the belt to press it against the outer "box," which completely surround the webbing and minimize accidental adjustments should part of the belt snag on something.
+An adjustable captive post sits perpendicular to the belt to press it against the outer "box", which completely surround the webbing and minimize accidental adjustments should part of the belt snag on something.
 There may or may not be a metal tip on the opposite "tongue" end of the belt for easier insertion.

 O-Ring/D-Ring buckles use one or two rings to form the buckle.
 The belt is fastened by threading through the ring(s).
 This is used with braided, webbing, and canvas belts.

 Quick-release buckles are found in various forms and are typically used on webbing equipment.

+Knurled bar/Roll-pin buckles are used on cargo securing straps and can adjust to any length.

 Snap/Side release buckles use male and female ends to snap together.
 They are more functional and often used for outdoor activities.

 Earlier, military-style buckles often use friction and are designed for use with cloth belts or straps.
-Simple friction buckles are one-piece frames with no prong whatsoever, the strap or belt winding through a series of slots, and may more technically be called "belt slides" or "belt trims."
+Simple friction buckles are one-piece frames with no prong whatsoever, the strap or belt winding through a series of slots, and may more technically be called "belt slides" or "belt trims".
+A popular example is the roll-pin buckle used by British Paratroopers, who used straps from leftover RAF air-dropped cargo packs, made excellent replacements to the then standard issue 58 pattern belt that often shrunk when they became wet.
+This trend originated in the Malayan Emergency, when the roll-pin buckle could be easily adjusted which is important on long patrols when the users could lose weight due to exertion, inadequate nutrition, and disease etc.

 Although technically not buckles, other fasteners such as plastic "side-clasp" or even seat belt latches are also often used on belts, and colloquially called buckles.